StreamPot/StreamPot/packages/landing/examples.md

-# StreamPot examples
+# StreamPot client examples

-This page demonstrates how to use StreamPot.
+This page demonstrates how to use StreamPot client from your server.
+It assumes you have the StreamPot project running somewhere (baseUrl).

 ## Trim a video
 ```js